ImGoze/DAT250H20/expass3/dat250-expass3.md

 * *Reason about why your implemented Map-reduce operation in Experiment 2 is useful and interpret the collection obtained*

-Its not usefull, but it gives us a clear view of those customers which use too much money on chocolate, so for health its probably usefull, other than that not so much..
+Its not usefull, but its just a fun-fact to see how much people is shopping in total when they do shop chocolate.

 * *Any pending issues with this assignment which you did not manage to solve*